shuai-xu/flink/docs/dev/table/streaming/joins.md

 Compared to a regular join operation, this kind of join only supports append-only tables with time attributes.
 Since time attributes are quasi-monontic increasing, Flink can remove old values from its state without affecting the correctness of the result.

-Join with a Temporal Table
+Join with a Temporal Table Function
 --------------------------

-A join with a temporal table joins an append-only table (left input/probe side) with a temporal table (right input/build side), i.e., a table that changes over time and tracks its changes.
+A join with a temporal table function joins an append-only table (left input/probe side) with a temporal table (right input/build side), i.e., a table that changes over time and tracks its changes.
 Please check the corresponding page for more information about [temporal tables](temporal_tables.html).

 The following example shows an append-only table `Orders` that should be joined with the continuously changing currency rates table `RatesHistory`.